dangrondahl/dangrondahl.github.io/content/pages/author.md

 This has been my guiding principle in my work with developer experience, and it's also the reason why I created the DevEx Manifesto. :innocent:

 My thoughts and mental models have been shaped by people within the industry I truly admire for their contributions.
-People like Matthew Skelton and Manual Pais, Nicole Forsgren, Abi Noda, John Cutler, and many more.
+People like Matthew Skelton and Manual Pais, Dr. Nicole Forsgren, John Cutler, Abi Noda, Gergely Orosz and last but not least, my good friend Johan Abildskov that have acted as a mentor for me in our common passion for DevOps and software development in general.
 The list goes on, and I'm grateful for all the people who have inspired me. :pray:

-If you want to know more about me, you can find me on [LinkedIn](https://www.linkedin.com/in/dangrondahl/) and [Twitter](https://twitter.com/dangrondahl).
+If you want to connect, reach out to me on [LinkedIn](https://www.linkedin.com/in/dangrondahl/) and [Twitter](https://twitter.com/dangrondahl).